nas19s/-Vision-Based-Monitoring-Robot/README.md

-# Elevator Safety Monitoring Robot: A Resilient Reactive System
+# Elevator Safety Monitoring Robot

 This is a Webots simulation project aimed at creating a safety system to prevent electric vehicles (EVs) from entering restricted zones near elevators.
 We built a sophisticated, two-part system focusing on **resilient, high-priority reactive control**, which is crucial because EVs with lithium batteries pose a significant fire risk in enclosed spaces.